jchapin/capitaltechnologyservices.github.io/_posts/2016-03-16-setup-of-rails-vm-on-aws-or-google.md

 1. Go to lunch, or otherwise take a break, generating that certificate is going to take a while.
-1. Scrap the default NGINX config and use the configuration below, substituting your certificate and kay files.
+1. Scrap the default NGINX config and use the configuration below, substituting your certificate and key files.
 It uses the cipher suggestions from <https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html> that come from the Mozilla Foundation.
 That will allow browsers that are at least more recent than IE6 to negotiate a connection securely.